samSoumyajitD/food_ai/ReadMe.md

    - Dietary preference (vegetarian, non-vegetarian, or any).
    - Cuisine type (e.g., Indian, Continental, etc.).
 3. Click on the "Get Recommendations" button.
-4. View the list of recommended food items along with their descriptions.
+4. View the list of recommended food items and popular restaurants in your locality for those items.

 ---